nuxt-modules/turnstile/README.md

 ## Features

-- 💪 Smart CAPTCHA
+- 💪 smart verification with minimal user interaction
-- 🕵️‍♀️ Privacy-focused
+- 🕵️‍♀️ privacy-focused approach
-- ✨ Server validation
+- ✨ server validation helper for your nitro endpoints
+- ⚡️ lightweight - script only loaded when required

 ## Installation